fishing in maine with a guide

 You Hate Paperwork

 I had never met Don before, but we did exchange some emails prior to meeting since he took on the responsibility of getting me my fishing license.
 Something I totally would have forgotten about if left to my own devices.
-And quite frankly, I might have just lost interest in going out fishing if I would’ve had to do all of the paperwork myself!
+And quite frankly, I might have lost interest in fishing if I had to do all the paperwork myself!
 Note that not all Maine guides will do the paperwork for you, but if they don’t offer it, just go ahead and ask!

 You Don’t Need Any of Your Own Equipment

 Don picked me up in his big truck pulling a beautiful fishing boat, and off we went.
-Since I was a beginner, he wanted to give me a variety of experiences exposing me to different fishing environments, salt water and fresh water.
-You could tell Don loved fishing, and of course he was hoping that he was going to make a fisherman out of me.
-When we arrived at the Saint George River he took care of everything – got the boat in the water, put all of the equipment in and all I had to do was step on the boat.
+Since I was a beginner, he wanted to give me a variety of experiences, exposing me to different fishing environments, salt water, and freshwater.
+You could tell Don loved fishing, and of course, he was hoping that he was going to make a fisherman out of me.
+When we arrived at the Saint George River, he took care of everything – got the boat in the water, put all of the equipment in, and all I had to do was step on the boat.

 Guides Know the Region, You Don’t